RaitCode/battery-soc-estimation/README.md

 ---

-## 🙋 Author Notes
+## Author Notes

 This notebook was developed and run in **VS Code** using a `.ipynb` file.
-It is a practical example of battery signal processing and numerical estimation, and a good portfolio piece for battery modeling or data science roles in the energy domain.
+It is a practical example of battery signal processing and numerical estimation.

----